 Today, a confluence of factors reinforces the opportunity to launch a financial advisory firm.
-Here are five of them — as well as some advice on constructing the framework for getting your firm off the ground.

 It has always amazed me when I meet people who have not left their home countries, let alone traveled overseas.
 Why is that?
 Why are some people driven to explore the world, while others are content with their lot at home?
 It turns out wanderlust may be in our genes.

 In his new book, The One-Page Financial Plan, adviser Carl Richards says the first step in creating a financial plan is to get clear about where you are and where you want to be.
 Start by asking yourself, "Why is money important to me?"

 The Future of Finance Initiative at CFA Institute recently hosted an online forum, "Robo-Advisers: Opportunity or Threat?"
 One of the themes that emerged is that financial advisers need get "on the right side" of the trend.